The acronym GDPR stands for "General Data Protection Regulation".

 This person will be in charge of supervising and validating all the steps, actions of data collection and use.

-Be aware that having a DPO is only mandatory for public institutions and organizations that frequently use personal, confidential data, and this for a large audience.
+Be aware that having a DPO is only mandatory for public institutions and organizations that frequently use the personal, confidential data of a large audience.